asood-life/miller-compensated-op-amp/README.md

 $$Considering \ \ S_i = \frac{W_i}{L_i} \ \ for \ \ i^{th} \ \ transistor$$

 <p>For optimal performance, all transistors need to be kept in <b>saturation</b>. <code>M4</code> is the only one that cannot be forced into saturation, regardless of any internal or external voltages applied.
-Hence, some conditions must be established to force it.</p>
+Hence, some conditions must be established.</p>

 <p>To achieve this, assume that V<sub>SG<sub>4</sub></sub> = V<sub>SG<sub>6</sub></sub>.
 As a result, the gate and drain of <code>M4</code> will be at the same potential, leading <code>M4</code> into saturation.
 We then delve into the following equations.</p>